-Organic agriculture and GMOs are two opposing concepts.
 Organic farming relies on locally adapted seeds integrated into a balanced ecosystem, while industrial agriculture promotes the use of identical seeds, usable worldwide with the help of chemicals in monoculture systems dedicated to agri-food companies.
-These two opposed agricultural models can hardly coexist, and the future of organic agriculture is at stake because of the increasing risk of contamination by GMOs of seeds, food or feed products.
-For the organic sector, it is increasingly difficult to remain GMO-free at a reasonable cost despite the polluter-pays principle, which is hardly implemented in the agriculture sector.
+These two fundamentally different agricultural models can hardly coexist, and the future of organic agriculture is at stake because there is an increasing risk that seeds, food or feed products are being contamintated by GMOs.

 Current policy situation

 On the 25th of July of 2018, the European Court of justice released a landmark decision stating that certain genetic engineering techniques with no long record of safety are GMOs and must be regulated as GMOs.
-This decision represents a first victory for the organic movement and its allies in the environmental movement.
+This decision represents an important step for the organic movement and its allies in the environmental movement.
 It is crucial now to ensure that this decision will be enforced by the European Commission.

 The project ‘Keeping GMOs out of organic’ is the continuity of the project ‘Keeping GMOs out of food’ that started in 2014 and ended in July 2018.
 It aims to develop new practical strategies and to strengthen the current legal frameworks to protect the GMO-free food chain against GMO contamination on organic supply and entire food chain.
 The new project will have a specific focus on the regulation and identification of new genetic engineering techniques at the European level.